 A small lot made of leaves harvested from wild tea bushes.
 These bushes grow outside the boundaries of the surrounding tea farms and are not under active cultivation.
 More commonly known as Da Hong Pao, this tea is traditionally referred to as “rock tea” as its grows in rocky, mineral-rich soils with a limited harvest quantity.
 The terroir gives this black its distinctive flavors and aromas.
 Harvested in early spring 2018, the leaves are sinewy, turning to a red-brown color with steeping.

-Why we selected this lot.
 The fact it was grown wild without human hand was enticing and then, with tasting, it proved quite delicious.
-It was harvested in late March and processed over the next 24 hours.
+It was harvested in early April and processed over the next 24 hours.
 The leaves are well crafted creating a smooth, rich taste experience.

-Interesting facts about this lot.
 The pluck is consistent.
-The leaves are small-to-medium in size as it was harvested early in April 2018.
+The leaves are small-to-medium in size as it was harvested early in April 2019.
 The weather in Fujian this year was quite warm by late March.
 The first pluck yielding nuanced flavors and strong aromas.
 In processing the leaves are sorted, oxidized, hand worked, shaped and fired between 2 and 3 times.
 The hand working of the leaf and the subsequent firings create the great flavors of this lot.